Krunxx/flutter_recipe_list/README.md

 # flutter_recipe

-Flutter Recipe List is a simple official app that demonstrates how to build a CRUD-enabled grid list of recipes using Flutter for the front-end and PHP with MySQL for the back-end.
+Flutter Recipe List is a simple application that demonstrates how to build a CRUD-enabled grid list of recipes using Flutter for the front-end and PHP with MySQL for the back-end.

 One of the standout features of Flutter Recipe List Official is its
  <br>